KayLerch/alexa-utterance-generator/README.md

 BookHotelIntent: please {bookingAction} me a {{|item:bookingItem}} in {{city:AMAZON.US_CITY|city:AMAZON.EUROPE_CITY}}
 ```

 In this example _US_CITY_ and _EU_CITY_ got the same slot name _city_.
-The generator will leave the first occurance as is (_city_) while renaming the second occurance for _EU_CITY_ to _cityA_.
+The generator will leave the first occurance as is (_city_) while renaming the second occurrence for _EU_CITY_ to _cityA_.

 This results in things like _"please book me a {item} in {city}"_, _"please get me a {item} in {cityA}"_.

 <a name="319"></a>
 ### 3.1.9 Duplicate sample utterances

 With grammar definitions you will very likely create overlaps and duplicate sample utterances.
-The generator will take care of it and removes duplicate sample utterances within one and the same intent.
+The generator will take care of it and removes duplicate sample utterances within one and the
+same intent.
 Just in case you got duplicate overlaps spanning over different intents the generator will throw an error.
-The tool cannot decide on your behalf which one is to remove and you need to resolve yourself.
+The tool cannot decide on your behalf which one is to remove and you
+need to resolve yourself.

 <a name="32"></a>
 ### **3.2 Defining value collections**